Avesta-FA/QuickWin-CheatSheet/README.md

 ### WMI
 Windows Management Instrumentation gives adversaries two options to use it:
 * WMIC
-  -
+  - This options allows adversaries to run WMI on the command line
-* WMI Event Consumer & Filter binding
+* WMI Event Consumer & Filter Binding
   -